 Manager, Communications and Partnerships

 Eric’s personal and professional career have focused on design and human rights.
-He’s excited to combine the two in his role at The Kelsey as he supports community outreach, stakeholder communications, and program development.
-Previously, Eric led marketing and communication efforts for design firms, WRNS and Fugro.
-His work had a particular focus on publicly-engaged, civic and education design projects.
-Eric has been active in the Bay Area community as a volunteer at Hamilton Families and the SF LGBT Center.
+In his role, he combines the two in various capacities with focus on program development, community outreach, and stakeholder engagement.
+Previously, Eric led marketing and communication efforts for design firms in San Francisco.
+His past work focused on publicly-engaged, civic and education projects.
+Eric actively supports San Francisco community through commitments with Project OpenHand, and MiracleMessages, and previously volunteered at Hamilton Families and the SF LGBT Center.

 Eric received his masters degree in Communications from the Brian Lamb School at Purdue University, and his bachelor’s degree in Communications at the University of Texas, San Antonio.

 From the Bay Area, Allie Cannington is a white, Queer, Disabled community advocate and organizer.
 For over ten years, Allie has led and organized people with disabilities on local, state, national and international levels, always centering people with disabilities who live at the margins, including but not limited to LGBTQIA, people of color, low/no income, and youth with disabilities.